hmeyd/Portfolio-Project/stage 3/stage3.md

 # 0. Define User Stories and Mockups
-Voici les user stories selon la méthode MoSCoW :
-·Must Have: En tant qu’agent Crédit Agricole, je veux rechercher une entreprise par son Nom pour consulter ses informations officielles.
-·Must Have: En tant qu’utilisateur, je veux voir les documents légaux liés à une entreprise pour vérifier sa situation.
-·Won’t Have: En tant qu’utilisateur, je veux pouvoir me connecter pour avoir accès aux données.
+🎯 User Stories (MoSCoW Method)
+Must Have: As a Crédit Agricole agent, I want to search for a company by its name in order to view its official information.

+Must Have: As a user, I want to see the legal documents associated with a company in order to verify its status.

+Won’t Have: As a user, I do not want to be required to log in to access the data.

-voici La maquette Figma du projet https://www.figma.com/design/aJd9qZwNbJ8pIDjExuP0z1/Plateforme?node-id=2001-2&t=uMqQiBe2Tn0UWTGB-0
+### voici La maquette Figma du projet
+https://www.figma.com/design/aJd9qZwNbJ8pIDjExuP0z1/Plateforme?node-id=2001-2&t=uMqQiBe2Tn0UWTGB-0

 # 1. Design System Architecture